jwebber4/jwebber4/README.md

 I was went to work for Covenant Health Care as a Data Center Engineer July 2015 and have working there for the last 9 years.
 As technology continues to advance I am looking to improve my knowledge to fulfill my current responsibilities and look to the ever changing future and whatever may come.

+🔭 I’m currently working on ...
+A wide knowledge of Computer Science and hopefully a spring board to a new career.
 🌱 I’m currently learning ...
 HTML, CSS, JS, Python, and AI Fundamentals